ssuihko/SpaceProjectFrontend/README.md

 Very much work in progress..!

-This repository contains the frontend of the application written in ReactJs.
+This repository contains the frontend of the application written in Vite Javascript.
 If things go smoothly, I'll eventually deploy on Fly.io or similar.
 The backend can be found [here](https://github.com/ssuihko/SpaceProject).

 #### Todo Log